analyticspot/anx-ml/SERIALIZATION.README.md

 to deserialize we'd have to look at the file named "2" in the zip file and the `Weka` `FormatModule` (see below) would know how to deserialize that properly.

-Note that in the JSON `graph` is a list in toplological order.
+Note that in the JSON, `graph` is a list in toplological order.
 Thus, for any node `X`, all of `X`'s sources appear in the file before `X` does.

 # Deserialization